SSWConsulting/SSW.CleanArchitecture/docs/adr/20231212-subcutaneous-tests-should-target-webapi-layer.md

 ### Option 2: Change Subcutaneous tests to target the WebApi Layer

+In this option specifically we've decided hardcode the API routes as opposed to use a generated client.
+This provides us with a simple form of contract testing (routes only) and gives us some protection against breaking existing clients.

 - ✅ Logic and Internal Infrastructure tested
 - ✅ Serialization tested
 - ✅ Web Authentication/Authorization tested